bsimser/wofm/ReadMe.txt

 This game uses a version 0.1.4 of the DemiseRL engine.
 It uses openGL and the GNU FreeType library for anti-aliased true types fonts (try fullscreen 'F1'),

-If you like this game and wish to see it continued please tell me, also any bugs, ideas, etc send my way.
+If you like this game and wish to see it continued please tell me, also any bugs, ideas, etc. send my way.